mikenguyen13/data_analysis/_book/32-biases.md

 When the relationship between variables is different at the aggregate level than at the individual level, aggregation bias can result.
 The bias arises when inferences about individual behaviors are made based on aggregate data.

-**Example**: Suppose we have data on individuals\' incomes and their personal consumption.
+**Example**: Suppose we have data on individuals' incomes and their personal consumption.
 At the individual level, it's possible that as income rises, consumption also rises.
-However, when we aggregate the data to, say, a neighborhood level, neighborhoods with diverse income levels might all have similar average consumptions due to other unobserved factors.
+However, when we aggregate the data to, say, a neighborhood level, neighborhoods with diverse income levels might all have similar average consumption due to other unobserved factors.

 **Step 1**: Create individual level data